 EDNA’S SEXUAL ORIENTATION

 Here’s where my reading of Edna becomes very modern, and although Mansfield was ahead of her time, she didn’t have access to our modern terminology.
-I wonder if Mansfield meant to put Edna somewhere on the asexual spectrum, specifically at the aegosexual part of it.
-(This is a new word and there are other terms which may eventually replace this one.)
+I wonder if Mansfield has created Edna somewhere on the asexual spectrum, specifically at the aegosexual part of it.
+(More on this word and others similar.)

 For me it’s a lack of interest in anything physical, but the fantasy or conceptual element is there.Rosie, interviewed on RNZ’s Bang! podcast